 Thinking of starting a cake business?
 We've teamed up with The Cake Professionals to share the top five tips for people needing to know how to set up a cake decorating business!

-Whether you are an occasional baker, hobby decorator or have found yourself spending more time cake decorating than doing your day job, you might just find yourself wondering if starting a cake business from home is the way to go.
-That's great, congratulations!
+Been thinking hard about whether starting a cake business from home is right for you?
+Ready to take the plunge?
+That's great – congratulations!
 However, going from home baking to starting a cake business is a really big step and it's important to take your time and make sure you understand precisely how to set up a cake decorating business from start to finish.

-Don't be daunted though, CD&S and The Cake Professionals are here with everything you need to know before starting a cake business!
+Don't be daunted though, CD&S and The Cake Professionals are here with everything you need to know for starting a cake business!

 Let’s start with the simple stuff first… time travel!
 If we could sprinkle some magic icing sugar over ourselves, and teleport back six years, what would we really want to tell ourselves?